GeorgiGB/GeorgiGB/README.md

 - 👋 Hi, I’m @GeorgiGB
-- 👀 Learning Flutter, Blazor, Vue, Android, and the newest technologies.
+- 👀 Learning Angular & Docker.
-- Was developing Flutter Apps.
+- Was developing Flutter Apps & Blazor Websites.
-- Developing Blazor Websites.
+- Developing with Angular 12 and Dockering everything.

 <!---
 GeorgiGB/GeorgiGB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.